-The Risk Committee Charter clearly defines the administrative structure, authorities, responsibilities, self-evaluation, and reporting.
+The Risk Committee Charter clearly defines the administrative structure, authorities, responsibilities, and reporting.
 As per their authority, subject to the direction of the Board, the Risk Committee is authorized to act on behalf of the Board with respect to any matter necessary or appropriate to the accomplishment of the purpose and responsibilities set forth in this Charter.
 The Risk Committee's job is one of oversight, recognizing that the DDRS management is responsible for identifying, managing, and mitigating risks as appropriate and implementing and maintaining systems to assist it in these tasks.
 Further, the Risk Committee will have such other and further duties and powers as may be delegated to it by the Board.

-The Risk Committee meets quarterly where the Operational Risk Assessment is discussed with its members.
-DDRS officers also provide an update about compliance, audit, and business continuity matters.
+The Risk Committee meets guarterly where the Operational Risk Assessment is discussed with its members.
+DDRS officers also provide an update on business continuity, business risk, technology risk and compliance-related matters.
 The Risk Committee will, at any time, examine the conduct of the Company's affairs and report to the Board.
 The Risk Committee also has the right to contract for the services of such person or persons as it may deem necessary in order to meet its mandate.